Guitar Pro 7 Review (Updated 2018)

-It’s such a simple feature, but makes it easy to change your screen depending on what you’re doing (eg: writing music vs jamming).
+It’s such a simple feature but makes it easy to change your screen depending on what you’re doing (eg: writing music vs jamming).
 Having those three buttons always available makes it really quick and easy to access the right tools needed.
-While GP5 & GP6 often felt cluttered, GP7 does feel a bit more streamlined and organized.
+While GP5 & GP6 often felt cluttered, GP7 feels more streamlined and organized.

 GP6 annoyed a lot of people as it introduced a new file format: .gpx.
 If you had GP5 and didn’t want to make the change to GP6, you started to see gpx files on sites like ultimate-guitar.com.
-Well unfortunately GP7 introduces another new format: .gp.
+Unfortunately, GP7 introduced another new format: .gp.
 While it’s possible to export in the now older .gpx format, you can’t export to the older .gp5 format – so you can’t share anything with other guitarists who still use GP5.